 We follow the lake edge again, following the opening section of yesterday’s ride, but instead of continuing towards Cangas de Onis we follow the sign for Oviedo, 105 kilometres away.
-As we trace the edge of the lake the clouds breaks and mountains beyond are slowing exposed like a developing photograph (for anyone old enough to remember dark rooms).
+As we trace the edge of the lake the clouds break and the mountains beyond are slowing exposed like a developing photograph (for anyone old enough to remember dark rooms).

 We seem to drop quite steeply forever from the pass.
 It’s a lot of fun losing height so quickly…but in the back of my mind I know that at some point we’ve got to get over another 1500+m pass on the border of Castilla Y Leon and Asturias.
 How far are we going to have to climb?
 Ah, forget that, this is fun!
 Gradually the road levels and we swoop into the valley bottom at lunch time.
 Time for more food to fuel the next 80 kilometres.

-Finding a deserted hostal bar we order fried chorizo and a salad of potatoes, eggs, and tuna.
+Finding a deserted hostel bar we order fried chorizo and a salad of potatoes, eggs, and tuna.
 Actually, that’s just for me.
 George orders a chorizo omelette sandwich.
 Sipping on tea and coffee the food is slowly delivered.
 First the fried chorizo.
 It’s an entire large chorizo sausage and a load of bread.
 Hmm, I may have over ordered.
 Then George’s sandwich arrives and it’s basically a loaf of bread with a huge omelette stuffed inside.
 The salad when it arrives isn’t exactly ‘a salad’, more an enormous plate of carbs in mayonnaise.
 Between us we make our way through the chorizo and salad.
 The sandwich is stuffed in a musette that George straps across his back for later*.

 Time to ride back uphill.
 And we seem to have a tailwind for the first time!
 We have no idea how high we already are but we assume we probably have a 600 metre climb over the next 15 kilometres.
 The road rises, then falls, then rises again.
 We keep gaining some height just to lose it again.
 Then the road just rises and keeps rising.
 The climb has really started.
 Snow poles appear beside the road again.
 Then what looks like a ski resort appears on a plateau ahead of us.
 Bloody hell ski resorts are ugly places, just a swathe of concrete poured over a beautiful mountain top.
 We realise how unspoilt the Picos have been.
 Other than the occasional small town and tiny village, and the roads we’ve ridden, we have barely seen any human intervention.
 Some days we’ve ridden for hours without seeing a car or another person.
-We stop long enough to layer up ready for the descent.
+We stop in a giant car park long enough to layer up ready for the descent.

 The map gives no real indication of the road that unfolds before us.
 The next 35 kilometres are all downhill.
 Every single centimetre.
 Not a single little ramp upwards anywhere.
 It’s stunning.
 The first 10 kilometres are beautiful.
 Almost clichéd.
 Long straights between sweeping curves and tight hairpins.
-The kilometre markers ping by every 90 seconds.
+The kilometre markers ping by every 60 or so seconds.
 The tarmac is smooth and the road empty, we pick and choose our lines with impunity.
 We are sad to be saying goodbye to the mountains but this is one hell of a parting.
 We’re so glad that we changed our mind back at the top of the first climb this morning.
 That road may also have been stunning, we’ll have to come back one day to find out.
-Once the steep bit runs out the road continues its downward trajectory but at a gentler gradient, there’s time to watch the landscape change from mountains to foothills to hills.
+Once the steep bit runs out the road continues its downward trajectory but at a gentler gradient, there’s time to watch the landscape change from mountains to foothills.
 Rock and snow give way to grass and trees.